In a Nutshell

 Low closing costs.
 The VA limits the amount borrowers can pay in closing costs for a VA loan.

 VA funding fee.
 In return for the favorable terms offered by the Department of Veterans Affairs, most approved borrowers must pay this fee.
 The rate is determined by the level of down payment.
-It ranges from 1.25% to 2.4% for first-time VA borrowers, and 1.25% to 3.3% for repeat VA borrowers.
-Disabled veterans and surviving spouses are exempt.

 The Application Process